patzly/grocy-android/README.md

 ## Compatibility

 Grocy Android requires at least [grocy](https://github.com/grocy/grocy/releases) `2.7.0` on your server.
+It is also possible to use the grocy Add-on on a Hass.io server.
+The In-app help explains how to do that.

 Until Grocy Android `v1.4.x` at least Android 5.0 Lollipop is required on your device.
 With `v.1.5.0` we'll have to lift the minimum Android version to 6.0 Marshmallow due to efficient RAM management.